 Everybody loves melted cheese, and this Savory Baked Brie recipe takes it to the next level.
 Baked brie is topped with basil pesto and roasted garlic.

 It’s totally unplanned, but apparently I post a new baked brie recipe every other December on this blog!
-In 2015, it was my Holiday Baked Brie with mushrooms, pomegranate seeds, and honey.
-In 2017, it was my Baked Brie with Grapefruit & Pistachios.
+In 2015, it was my holiday baked brie recipe with mushrooms, pomegranate seeds, and honey.
+In 2017, it was my baked brie with grapefruit & pistachios.

 Savory Baked Brie is perfect for entertaining!

-Most recipes for baked brie (my own included) have a sweet element like jam, fruit or honey.
+Most baked brie recipes (my own included) have a sweet element like jam, fruit like roasted grapes, or honey (even on my Halloween charcuterie board, where I pair it with “bloody” jam, and my Easter charcuterie board where I pair it with orange fig preserves).
 This is because sweet elements really do pair quite nicely with creamy, buttery brie cheese.